radu781/Train-manager/README.md

 ### Functionality
 The clients send commands to the server.
 Currently supported commands:
-- _command validation_
+- `today`: information about the current day's trains schedule

 Commands to be added:
-- `today`: information about the current day's trains schedule
 - `departures`: information about departures in the upcoming hour, including trains that are late
 - `arrivals`: information about arrivals in the upcoming hour, including trains that are late